JoshEmbedded/JoshEmbedded/README.md

 - 👋 Hi, I’m @JoshEmbedded
 - 👀 I’m interested in ...
-Mechatronics
+Mechatronics & Robotic Programming
-- 🌱 I’m currently learning ...
-Arduino/C
+- 🌱 I’m currently developing my python & C++ skills in the ROS ecosystem
-- 💞️ I’m looking to collaborate on ...
-Student Arduino Projects
-- 📫 How to reach me ...

 <!---
 JoshEmbedded/JoshEmbedded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.